eoin-cr/JomBot/README.md

 recommend just getting the JSON key and then placing `export GOOGLE_APPLICATION_CREDENTIALS="[/place/in/system/key.json]` in your bash/zshrc.
 Then the program should work fine.

 ---

+# NOTE:

+The contents in the sample sets are NOT my own opinions.
+These sample sets have been scraped from various places, and may contain content that some users find offensive.
+A sample set will be created to try and automatically prevent transphobia on a server, so that sample set will contain transphobic things, which are absolutely not my own opinions, and I strongly condemn transphobia of any sort.

+---